neverfap-deluxe/nfd-api/ebook/bible/bible.md

 So to the tough question, how do you consciously engage with your mind?
 Well, there are a number of exercises in our practices section which can help you develop these skills to a large degree.

-And it really is as simple as using your mins in a calculated way.
+And it really is as simple as using your own mind in a calculated way.

 A good exercise you can do is to simply stare at your hand, and really take notice of the outline of your hand.